A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: The Conditional Gaussian Nonlinear System Modeling Framework

 with the existence and uniqueness (up to $\pp$-null sets) of the a-posteriori mean being provided by the Hilbert projection theorem.
 This means that the random vector such that the residual $\vh-\ee{\vh\big|\cF_t^\vx}$ is orthogonal to the indicator functions $\mathds{1}_F$ under the Euclidean inner product over $L^2\left(\Omega, \cF_t, \pp; \mathbb{C}^{\mathrm{dim}(\mathbf{h})}\right)$, or the Lebesgue quotient space of square-integrable processes taking values in $\mathbb{C}^{\mathrm{dim}(\mathbf{h})}$, modulo the adapted processes with a squared null integral $\forall F\in\cF_t^\vx$ w.r.t.\ $\rmd\pp$, i.e., $\int_F \|\mathbf{b}(t)\|^2\rmd\pp=0$.
 Usually $\vh$ is mainly a function of the unobserved process $\vy$, and in this work we exclusively use $\vh=\vy$ to recover the optimal filter and smoother conditional Gaussian statistics of the hidden process when conditioning on the observations.

 The goal in optimal state estimation is to characterize the a-posteriori mean by a system of stochastic differential equations (SDEs) called the {optimal nonlinear filter (state estimation) equations} or {optimal nonlinear smoother (state estimation) equations}, depending on whether we condition up to the current observation or the whole observational period (in the case where an observed time series exists a-priori), respectively.
 In general, without any special assumptions on the structure of the processes $\vh$ and $\vx$, $\ee{\vh\big|\cF_t^\vx}$ is difficult to determine.
 However, under the assumption that their components are of a specific type, then we can characterize the a-posteriori mean through a system of analytic equations.
-Specifically, in the most general setting, such a system of analytic equations can be recovered under the assumption that the $\vh=(\vh(t,\vxt,\vyt),\cF_t)$ process, $t\leq T$, can be represented as
+Specifically, in the most general setting, such a system of analytic equations can be recovered under certain regularity assumptions, which include the $\vh=(\vh(t,\vxt,\vyt),\cF_t)$ process, $t\leq T$, being represented as

 where $\vz=(\vz(t,\vxt,\vyt),\cF_t)$ is a martingale and $\boldsymbol{\xi}=(\boldsymbol{\xi}(t,\vxt,\vyt),\cF_t)$ is a nonanticipative process such that it is $\pp$-a.s.\ (almost surely) in an appropriate $L^2$ Bochner space, i.e., $\pp\left(\int_0^T\left\|\boldsymbol{\xi}(s,\vx(s),\vy(s))\right\|_2\rmd s<+\infty\right)=1$, while the observable process is assumed to be an Itô process of the diffusive type, i.e.,